benjaminfoo/Voice-Consultant/readme.md

      * open http://localhost:8080/ for the administration-panel (in development)

    * run `./gradlew backend:jar` for compiling the default plugins

+   * run `./gradlew tasks` for listing every task in this project

+   * run `./gradlew clean` for deleting all the files build from compilation/etc.

 ## WebApp
 You can use the web-application to administrate your voice-system.